tennzzin/Stashly/README.md

-# Digital Store Platform 🛒
+# Stashly 🛒

 ## Overview

-Digital Store Platform is a full-stack web application for managing digital product listings.
+Stashly is a full-stack web application for managing digital product listings.
 Users can add, update, and delete products through an intuitive interface, with a responsive frontend and robust backend.
 The project features a secure RESTful API, real-time UI updates, and dynamic theming—demonstrating practical full-stack engineering skills with a modern JavaScript stack.

 ## Features